secure-software-engineering/CogniCrypt-CI-Integration/maven/plugin/README.md

 ```

- *See the `..\testApplication\simpleTestProgram\pom.xml` for an example.
+ *See the `..\testApplication\jcaTest\pom.xml` for an example.
- It also includes how to do automatic CrySL ruleset donwload.*
+ It also includes how to do automatically download the CrySL ruleset.*

  ## CogniCrypt Maven Plugin Options